Key Learning Points

-Level with the umbilicus is Stomach 25, which is half way to the lateral border of the rectus abdominis muscle, in the centre of the muscle itself.
-Click this link for a fuller description of this point, which has a number of qualities.
+Level with the umbilicus is Stomach 25, half way to the lateral border of the rectus abdominis muscle, in the centre of the muscle itself.
+Click this link for a fuller description because this point has many qualities.

 It is on the junction between upper and lower abdomen and can help to balance Qi when it stagnates, for example as constipation or in hot-type (ie offensively smelling) diarrhoea.